-To explain d) it helps to ask around other schools for what the “feel” of their program is like.
-To give some brief examples, Stanford’s geometric analysis and algebraic NT; Princeton’s harmonic analysis, analytic NT, and probability; MIT’s combinatorics; NYU Courant’s PDE; Columbia’s geometric analysis.
+To explain (d) it helps to ask around other schools for what the “feel” of their program is like.
+To give some brief examples, Stanford is particularly strong in geometric analysis and algebraic NT; Princeton is particularly strong in harmonic analysis, analytic NT, and probability; MIT is particularly strong in combinatorics; NYU Courant is particularly strong in PDEs; Columbia is particularly strong in geometric analysis.

 In terms of logistics, once you write up your first one, you can resort to changing (d) and (f) while leaving the rest the same.
 Thus, a worst-case procrastination schedule is: ~2 weeks before your first deadline, write up a version and ask a friend to suggest some edits; correct and re-edit over 10 days; write up the (d) & (f) changes ~2 days before each deadline.